Lee-matod/dev/README.md

 ****
 # settings

 You can customize this extension however you'd like.
-To do this simply import `settings` from `dev`.
+To do this simply import `settings` from `dev` and change the module and its setting accordingly.
 An example is shown below.
 ```python
 from dev import settings
 settings["source"]["use_file"] = True